nooneknowspeter/discord-dev-badge/README.md

 `docker pull peter6/discord`

-This will pull the docker image from docker hub
+This will pull the Docker image from Docker hub

 When done downloading, list the images to ensure it's there